-We recommend vents for clothes dryers discharge outside the home.
+We recommend that vents for clothes dryers discharge outside the home.
 The vent material should be smooth walled (not corrugated) metal, and the run should be as short and straight as practical.
-This reduces drying time, energy consumption and cost; and minimizes the risk of a lint fire inside the vent.
+This reduces energy consumption and cost, as well as drying time for clothes.
+It also minimizes the risk of a lint fire inside the vent.